 If Cellar Tours had to single out one Provencal appellation which defies expectations, there would be no argument.
 It would be Cassis.
 Its relative anonymity is only to its benefit – unlike the overcrowded destinations of St-Tropez and Cannes, Cassis basks in relative tranquility for the vast majority of the year.
-Situated 20km to the east of Marseille, it makes a living from fishing, manageable levels of tourism and viticulture, which is Cassis’ main business.
-It is an endeavor that local growers excel at; in select sites and select years, Cassis produces flavors that are remarkable – a signature herby scent of lavender, merged with the most intriguing tropical fruit, notes of garrigue, sunflowers, and honeysuckle.
+Situated 20km to the east of Marseille, it makes a living from fishing, manageable levels of tourism, and viticulture, Cassis’s main business.
+It is an endeavor that local growers excel at; in select sites and select years, Cassis produces remarkable flavors – a signature herby scent of lavender, merged with the most intriguing tropical fruit, notes of garrigue, sunflowers, and honeysuckle.
 Moreover, unlike the majority of appellations in Provence, Cassis is not obsessed with making rose.
 The production of white wines is its chief preoccupation, in addition to a small amount of red, and yes, a smattering of rose styles.

 The village itself is one of the most beautiful in Provence.
-Clustered around a delightful bay, its terracotta houses are flanked by limestone-white cliffs which tower over the Mediterranean sea.
+Clustered around a delightful bay, its terracotta houses are flanked by limestone-white cliffs that tower over the Mediterranean sea.
 Moving inland, the landscape is carpeted with vines; Cassis boasts a long and proud viticultural history, one of the oldest in France.
-Around 600 BC, Greek mariners founded Marseille and imported their culture and traditions with them, including winegrowing.
+Around 600 BC, Greek mariners founded Marseille and imported their culture and traditions, including wine.
 Yet historians believe that vines were cultivated along this stretch of coastline long before the Greeks arrived.
 Today there are approximately 220 hectares under vine, producing about 1 million bottles per annum.
 The region was awarded appellation status in May 1936.

-Yet phylloxera was to prove to be a catalyst for a remarkable – and with hindsight necessary – resurgence.
+Yet, phylloxera proved to be a catalyst for a remarkable – and with hindsight necessary – resurgence.
 After winegrowers realized that American rootstock offered resistance to the disease, vines were replanted across Cassis.
 However, Muscat was abandoned as it could not grow on the imported rootstock.
 This led growers to experiment with other Provencal varieties, such as Ugni Blanc, Marsanne, Clairette, and Sauvignon Blanc.
 Over time, a small volume of red varieties was also planted, including Syrah, Cinsault, and Grenache.
 But even today, they form a tiny part of Cassis’ modern identity.